mariuskimmina/Blog/content/blog/Automated_Certificate_Management_in_CoreDNS.md

 before issueing a certificate, Let's Encrypt was able to do this any time of the day and almost instantly.
 So, not only could they offer a service for free where others have been charging money for years, they were also much faster in issueing certificates than any traditional CA.

+To validate the domain ownership, you have to solve a challenge.
+The ACME server will provide you with a token that you can you can place either on the webserver, that's running on your domain or on the authoritative DNS server of your domain.
+These challenges are called:
+* HTTP-01
+* DNS-01
+Solving either one of these will enable you to obtain a certificate for your domain.
+Only the DNS challenge will allow you to obtain wildcard certificates tho.

 According to [their own stats](https://letsencrypt.org/stats/) there are close 300M Domains that use certificates issued by Let's Encrypt.